UNBOXING THE SCIENCE OF RISK

 • Profile Avatar

-Tyler Cox PhD3 weeks ago
+Tyler Cox PhD2 months ago

 As winter turns to spring, flowers begin to bloom and seasonal hurricane forecasts are about to be released.
 There will be a lot of seasonal hurricane predictions coming out in the next few months and almost all of them will rely on the six-month sea surface temperature (SST) forecasts released by national modelling centres.
 This raises the question, how accurate are these six-month SST forecasts?